lagdo/jaxon-dbadmin/README.md

 A database admin dashboard based on Jaxon and Adminer
 =====================================================

+Jaxon DbAdmin is a complete rewrite of [Adminer](https://github.com/vrana/adminer), the popular database admin dashboard.

-This package inserts a database admin dashboard into an existing PHP application.
+It inserts a database admin dashboard into an existing PHP application.
 Thanks to the [Jaxon library](https://www.jaxon-php.org), it installs and runs in a page of the application.
-All its operations are performed with Ajax requests, so the user never leaves the page.
+All its operations are performed with Ajax requests.

 The database access code (and thus the provided features) originates from [Adminer](https://github.com/vrana/adminer).
 The original code was refactored to take advantage of the latest PHP features (namespaces, interfaces, DI, and so on), and separated into multiple Composer packages.